GXYM/TextPMs/README.md

 #CUDA_LAUNCH_BLOCKING=1 python3 eval_TextPMs.py --exp_name Icdar2015 --checkepoch 370 --test_size 960 1920 --threshold 0.515 --score_i 0.85 --recover watershed --gpu 0
 ```

+NOTE：If you want to save the visualization results, you need to open “--viz”.

 ### Demo
 You can also run prediction on your own dataset without annotations.
 Here is an example: